kallaway/100-days-of-code/r1-html-log.md

 **R1D3 - December 8th, 2018**
 Did some lessons of the Applied Visual Design challenges on freecodecamp.
 Confirmed that the published GitHub page for the CatPhotoApp is updating automatically when I push the changes.
 Here's the current version: https://mr2much.github.io/webdev/practice

+**R1D4 - December 9th, 2018**
+Today I didn't advance on freecodecamp because I decided to start working on my online CV, I've always wanted to make one and I think that it is coming along nicely.
+Found a way to add collapsible lists using CSS only.
+Here's the mockup? layout? how do you call this thing?
+Anyways, here's the link: https://mr2much.github.io/webdev/onlinecv/html/index